-About the School Admissions and Appeals Team and this booklet 5 How to apply for a secondary school place 6 Information about applying for a secondary school place 9
+About the School Admissions and Appeals Team and this booklet 5 How to apply for a junior school place 6 Information about applying for a junior school place 9

-- What is the Coordinated Admissions Scheme? - What are the different types of school? - How are places allocated? - · How likely am I to get my first preference? - Is the admissions policy for each school important? - How could this affect me? - · What are catchment areas? - · How do I find out which is my catchment school? - Do I need to send anything with my application? - What do I need to do if my child was cared for (previously looked after) by a Local Authority? - Is school transport something I should consider? - What happens to applications received after the closing date? - What happens if I move house? - How do I apply from outside the Local Authority area? - How do I apply to another Local Authority? - What happens if both parents/carers cannot agree about where they would like their child to go to school? - What can I do if I am not happy with the school that I am offered? - What happens if my child does not get a place and then one becomes available? - Can my child's name go on a waiting list? - How do I apply for a school place at another time? - Children of UK Service Personnel
+- What is the Coordinated Admissions Scheme? - What are the different types of school? - Do all children transfer to a junior school, or can I apply for a primary school place? - Who can apply for a Year 3 place at a junior school? - How are places allocated? - · How likely am I to get my first preference? - Is the admissions policy for each school important? - · How could this affect me? - What are catchment areas? - · How do I find out which is my catchment school? - Do I need to send anything with my application? - What do I need to do if my child was cared for (previously looked after) by a Local Authority? - Is school transport something I should consider? - What happens to applications received after the closing date? - What happens if I move house? - How do I apply from outside the Local Authority area? - How do I apply to another Local Authority? - What happens if both parents/carers cannot agree about where they would like their child to go to school? - What can I do if I am not happy with the school that I am offered? - What happens if my child does not get a place and then one becomes available? - Can my child's name go on a waiting list? - · How do I apply for a school place at another time? - Children of UK Service Personnel

-Information about admission to community and voluntary
+Information about admission to community and voluntary controlled schools 16

-· ó

-How do I find out if my preferred school is a community or voluntary controlled school?
-How are places allocated at community and voluntary controlled schools?
-Does the junior or primary school my child is attending affect how places are allocated?
-What do I need to do if my child was cared for (previously looked after) by the Local Authority?
-What do I need to do if my child was cared for (previously looked after) outside England?
-Will younger brothers and sisters be able to go to the same school?
-Which address will be used in determining my child's priority for admission?
-5

-• What happens if I am moving house?

-What happens if I provide false information?

-Can my child's name go on a waiting list?
+- How do I find out if my preferred school is a community or voluntary controlled school? - · How are places allocated at community and voluntary controlled schools? - Does the infant school my child is attending affect how places are allocated. - What do I need to do if my child was cared for (previously looked after) by the Local Authority? - What do I need to do if my child was cared for (previously looked after) outside England? - Will younger brothers and sisters be able to go to the same school? - Which address will be used in determining my child's priority for admission? - What happens if I am moving house? - What happens if I provide false information? - · Can my child's name go on a waiting list if they are not offered a place?

-Secondary schools in Cumberland18 3

-Finding your way around this section

-Cumberland Local Authority Admissions Policy

-Information about all secondary schools

-Further help and advice20 9

-Help with Statements of Special Educational Need or Education Health and Care Plans (EHCPs)

-Special Educational Needs and Disabilities information, Advice and Support Service (SENDIASS)

-Free school meals and school uniform grants

-Home to School Transport

-Admission Appeals3

-Useful contact details 3

-School Admissions and Appeals Team How do I find out where the specialist services are based?
-Local Authorities neighbouring Cumberland Useful websites Data Protection
+Junior schools in Cumberland 19 Finding your way around this section Cumberland Local Authority Admissions Policy Information about all junior schools Further help and advice 27 Help with Education Health and Care Plans (EHCPs) Special Educational Needs and Disabilities Information, Advice and Support Service (SENDIASS) Free school meals and school uniform grants Home to School Transport Admission Appeals 29 Who has right of appeal?
+Who is responsible for setting up appeals?
+When will my appeal be heard?
+Who sits on an appeal panel?
+What happens at an appeal?
+How can I challenge, or complain about, an appeal panel's decision?
+Where can I find out more information?
+Useful contact details 31 School Admissions and Appeals Team How do I find out where the specialist services are based?
+Local Authorities neighboring Cumberland Useful websites Data Protection